 The consequences of models' QBO biases for the simulation of QBO impacts remain unclear.
-Observed tropospheric teleconnections tend to be most significant when QBO winds at lower levels (e.g., 50 hPa) are used as predictors.
-Since this is where models systematically underestimate the QBO amplitude, reducing their biases may improve the simulation of teleconnections, which are often found to be weak in models [94, 100, 103, 104].
-Complicating the issue is that multiple pathways (mechanisms) for QBO teleconnections are plausible and the dominant pathways are not yet clear, and a single pathway may not dominate.
-Depending on the relevant pathways, other model biases - e.g., biases in the strength and position of tropospheric jets or the spatio-temporal variability of tropical deep convection - could also affect simulated teleconnections [189].
-A promising approach to disentangling these questions is to bias-correct model QBOs by nudging them toward observations3 so that teleconnections can be compared across different models having the same unbiased QBO winds (but differing in their other biases).
-Such experiments will help determine what aspects of the QBO, as well as other aspects of the climate system, need improving in order to accurately simulate QBO impacts.
+Observed tropospheric 391 teleconnections tend to be most significant when QBO winds at lower levels (for example, 50 hPa) are used as predictors.
+392 As models systematically underestimate the OBO amplitude at these lower levels, reducing their biases may improve the 393 simulation of teleconnections, which are often found to be weak in models [25, 95, 103, 104].
+Complicating the issue is that 394 multiple pathways (mechanisms) for QBO teleconnections are plausible, the dominant pathways are not yet clear, and a single 395 pathway might not dominate.
+Depending on the relevant pathways, other model biases - for example, biases in the strength 396 and position of tropospheric jets or the spatio-temporal variability of tropical deep convection - could also affect simulated 397 teleconnections [189].
+A promising approach to disentangling these questions is to bias-correct model QBOs by nudging them 398 toward observations (this refers to artificially constraining a model by adding a forcing term that relaxes its equatorial winds 399 toward observed winds) so that teleconnections can be compared across different models that have the same unbiased QBO 400 winds, but differ in their other biases.
+Such experiments will help determine what aspects of the QBO, as well as other aspects 401 of the climate system, need improving to accurately simulate QBO impacts.
+402

-Realizing the QBO's potential benefits for improving forecasting on sub-seasonal, seasonal, and decadal timescales will depend not only on accurate simulation of its teleconnections but also, of course, on predicting the QBO itself.
-The QBO's most notable feature is its extremely long timescale, and skillful predictions out to several years may be possible with GCMs [42, 162, 169].
+Realizing the OBO's potential benefits for improving forecasting on sub-seasonal, seasonal, and decadal timescales will 403 depend not only on accurate simulation of its teleconnections but also, of course, on predicting the QBO itself.
+The QBO's most 404 notable feature is its extremely long timescale, and skillful predictions out to several years may be possible with GCMs [46, 405 162, 169].
 The impact of model biases on QBO predictability should be investigated further.
-A promising approach is to run QBO-resolving climate models in hindcast mode - i.e., initialize them with realistic QBO winds - to test the validity of their modelling assumptions and process representations (e.g., parametrized wave driving) [43].
-An important outstanding question is how well can the onset of disruptive events resembling the evolution of tropical stratospheric wind during the 2015/16 and 2019/20 NH winters be predicted.
+A promising approach is to run 406 QBO-resolving climate models in hindcast mode - that is, initialize the models with realistic QBO winds - to test the validity 407 of their modelling assumptions and process representations (for example, parametrized wave driving) [47].
+An important 408 outstanding question concerns how well the onset of disruptive events resembling the evolution of tropical stratospheric wind 409 during the 2015/16 and 2019/20 Northern Hemisphere winters can be predicted.
+410

-395 Acknowledgements
+Att Acknowledgements